pczerkas/kube-apps-httpcache/CONTRIBUTING.md

 ## Deployment on a local cluster

-This guide explains how to build the kube-httpcache Docker image locally and test it in a local KinD[^1] cluster.
+This guide explains how to build the kube-apps-httpcache Docker image locally and test it in a local KinD[^1] cluster.

 1. Build image and load into kind:

     ```
-    $ docker build -t quay.io/mittwald/kube-httpcache:dev -f build/packages/docker/Dockerfile .
+    $ docker build -t quay.io/pczerkas/kube-apps-httpcache:dev -f build/packages/docker/Dockerfile .
-    $ kind load docker-image quay.io/mittwald/kube-httpcache:dev
+    $ kind load docker-image quay.io/pczerkas/kube-apps-httpcache:dev
     ```

 2. Deploy an example backend workload: